 top of page

-Reconsidering the Assassination of JFK – Nearly 60 Years On
+Reconsidering the Assassination of JFK – 60+ Years On

-I can’t remember now just how or why it happened, but while I was in college, I became obsessed with the Kennedy assassination.
-Perhaps it was related to the coming of the 25th anniversary of the killing in 1988, which was during my junior year.
-Whatever the cause, I began devouring anything I could get my hands on about the crime.
+Within weeks I had read through all the books they had on the subject.
+So, I went to other libraries.
+Because we were coming up on the 25th anniversary of the killing a spate of new books was hitting the book stores, so those were my next stops.
+Within a short number of months, I had read more books on the assassination than I had probably read, outside of school assignments, in my life to that point.
 In those days, I wasn’t very discriminating in what I chose to read on the subject.
 In addition to what were by then the standards – including Reasonable Doubt by Henry Hurt, Conspiracy by Anthony Summers, Whitewash by Harold Weisberg, etc. – I also consumed some of the more dubious works on the crime.
-I tore into books like Weberman and Canfield’s Coup d’Etat in America (which identified the infamous tramps arrested near Dealey Plaza as none other than Watergate conspirators Howard Hunt and Frank Sturgis) and Robert Morrow’s Betrayal (in which the author claims to have been a CIA officer with knowledge of the assassination, and to have purchased the Mannlicher-Carcano rifle allegedly used in the crime).
-No matter how outlandish the book was, I had to have it.
+I tore into books like Weberman and Canfield’s Coup d’Etat in America, which identified the infamous tramps arrested near Dealey Plaza as none other than Watergate conspirators Howard Hunt and Frank Sturgis (Hunt and Sturgis warrant close examination in connection with the event, but they certainly weren’t the tramps) and Robert Morrow’s Betrayal, in which the author claims to have been a CIA officer with knowledge of the assassination, and to have purchased the Mannlicher-Carcano rifle allegedly used in the crime.
+No matter how outlandish the book was, I had to read it.

 Media Misconduct

-In the immediate wake of the killing, long before the Warren Commission weighed in on the matter, there was much public discussion of the fact that the doctors at Parkland Hospital found what was uniformly identified as a wound of entry at the base of the President’s throat.
-This didn’t jive with the story, already taking root, that the President had been shot by a lone gunman firing from the rear.
+In the immediate wake of the killing, long before the Commission weighed in on the matter, there was much public discussion of the fact that the doctors at Parkland Hospital found what was uniformly identified as a wound of entry at the base of the President’s throat.
+This didn’t jive with the story, already taking root, that the President had been shot by a single culprit firing from the rear.
 Where’d that frontal throat wound come from?

 In their December 3, 1963 edition, the publishers of Life magazine sought to ease the public’s confusion.
-The film made by Abraham Zapruder of the murder was still in the custody of Time-Life; as far as we know, only they, the Secret Service, possibly the FBI, and Zapruder himself had ever watched it.
-Most probably thought the film would never be shown publicly.
+At this time, the film made by Abraham Zapruder of the murder was still in the custody of Time-Life and it was probably assumed it would never be shown publicly.

 In order to explain the incongruity presented by a rearward shooter and a frontal wound, Life explained that the film showed the President turning far to his right to wave at the crowd – far enough to expose the front of his throat to the sniper’s alleged location.

-Well, this was simply a lie.
-The Zapruder film shows no such movement.
-The President sat facing almost perfectly straight ahead throughout the whole shooting.
+Well, this was simply a bald-faced lie.
+The Zapruder film shows nothing of the kind.
+The President sat facing forward throughout the whole shooting.
 Did the author of the piece actually watch the film?
 Was he told the film showed this movement?
 We don’t know the origin of this lie, but Time-Life has never addressed it.

 Media reaction to the JFK killing since 1963 has ranged from such bald-faced lies to such simple, condescending dismissals.
 Why?
 I think it probably has something to do with the fact that the media, an institution very proud of its history and reputation, went into the tank for the official story from the beginning.
-In the early 1960s, American media companies still enjoyed close, even improper relationships with government, industrial and other officials.
-As we shall see later on in this piece, they sometimes crafted the narratives they fed the public to suit the aims of these friends, almost always sincerely believing they were acting in the national interest as they were doing so.
-Even though today these sorts of relationships have largely ended, if it were shown that the official story was not true it would nevertheless still be an indictment of the institution of the media and of how they conducted themselves then and over the course of intervening years.
+There is a long history in the U.S. of certain media companies and some specific reporters enjoying close, even improper relationships with government officials and this was certainly true in 1963.
+They would sometimes craft their narratives in such a manner so as to suit the aims of these friends.
+In doing so, I think they almost always sincerely believed they were acting in the national interest (more on this in the closing section of this paper).
+If it were shown today that the official story was not true it would be an indictment of the institution of the media and of how they conducted themselves then and over the course of intervening years.

 So, the 25th anniversary came and went.